Handbook for managing unauthorised encampments

 The places

-Years ago, Gypsies and Travellers had many stopping places, but these have disappeared due to development and changes to common land and open spaces.
-Now, nationally there are more Gypsies and Travellers than there are authorised places for them to stop in their mobile accommodation, either temporarily or indefinitely.
+Years ago, Travelling communities had many stopping places, but these have disappeared due to development and changes to common land and open spaces.
+Now, nationally there are more Travelling people than there are authorised places for them to stop in their mobile accommodation, either temporarily or indefinitely.

 In Devon the significant shortfall of authorised pitches on sites, results in the creation of unauthorised encampments (UEs) and unauthorised developments (UDs).
-Devon County Council has dealt with 62 (figures from Devon County Council’s Gypsy Traveller Liaison Service April 2019) known UE/Ds on Devon County Council land in the financial period of 2018/19.
-There are no Transit or Temporary Stopping Points/agreed stopping points in Devon, the nearest is Bristol.
+Devon County Council encounters on average (not including Covid times of national lockdown) between 60-65 UEs on its land per year.
+There are no Transit sites or temporary stopping points/negotiated stopping points in Devon.

-Gypsies and Travellers who are not living on UE/Ds may be living on private sites either as owner/occupiers or tenants, a very small number of sites are managed by local authorities/housing associations, equivalent to social housing.
+Gypsies and Travellers who are not living on UE/Ds may be living on private sites either as owner/occupiers or tenants, a very small number of sites are managed by local authorities/housing associations, equivalent to social housing; this provides only 34 pitches for residential use.

 Gypsies and Travellers tend to favour small, discrete sites with a maximum of 15 pitches.